doasfrancisco/whatsapp-chat-download/README.md

 # How to download all my WhatsApp chats?

 1. Activate E2E in WhatsApp and choose to get a hexadecimal key.
-Save key in `key.txt`
+Create `key.txt` file with the key.

 2. In your phone: